Glocal University

 Glocal University is a private and coeducational institution located in Saharanpur, Uttar Pradesh, India.
 It is situated in the foothills of Shivalik mountains.
 The university is a non-profit university established by the Uttar Pradesh Private Universities Act, 2011, (U.P.
 Act no. 2 of 2012) and is recognized by University Grant Commission.
 In keeping with its vision of Global canvass, local colours, the school's name is a portmanteau of "global" and "local".
 The university's 6 major schools offer more than 35 undergraduate, post-graduate, and professional courses.
+In 2023, Glocal signed an MoU with Noida-based MEKO Health Care Pvt.
+Ltd. The collaboration aims to enhance the learning support system for healthcare professionals in India and globally by sharing resources for effective upskilling and vocational programs, focusing on digital learning, hands-on training, awarding certifications, degrees, diplomas, and fellowships and sharing infrastructure and technical expertise.

 Facilities

 Campus

 Glocal's self-contained campus is spread across 350 acres.
 It is situated close to the urban industrial cities of Saharanpur and Dehradun, on the Dehradun-Saharanpur Road.
 The university is approximately a two hours by car from Dehradun's Jolly Grant Airport.

 Glocal University is a part of the Grand Peak Group.

 Classrooms and laboratories

 Glocal's teaching spaces include classrooms, larger lecture halls, and an amphitheatre.
 They are equipped with multimedia equipment to aid in instruction.

 Glocal's engineering laboratories are located in a separate block from the classrooms.
 They are designed to encourage experimentation, practical application of classroom concepts, and independent work.
 The lab facilities are used for practical experiments and during academic tests.
 The laboratories are accessible at all times, although students must sign up for lab time in advance.